imt-salt/onboarding-curriculum/getting-started.md

 ## 2. Real cards with the dev team

 To help you hit the ground running and to learn our workflow, you will start working with the dev team on real projects as soon as you have your dev environment set up.
-If you know what path interests you already (Javascript/Ember or Python/Django) - hope on cards related to that path.
+If you know what path interests you already (Javascript/Ember or Python/Django), hop on cards related to that path.
 If you are still undecided, take a sampling.

 The best way to start working on real cards is to pay attention during planning meetings and see what cards interest you.
 Then reach out to the developer working on the card and ask when would be a good time to buddy up for an hour or two.
 You may also be approached or suggested to work on certain cards depending on what the team has going on at the moment.